coolphysics/hello-world/README.md

 # hello-world
 My first. repositroy
-Hi This is about me leaning how to use git hub
+Hi This is about me leaning
+Yes this seems to work
+so well
+indeeed